valmadera/SQL_project_data_job_analysis/README.md

 |Mexico	       |8	        |  110,313        |
 |Australia	   |7	        |  85,357         |
 |India	       |7	        |  84,571         |
+*Regardless of salaries, in terms of remote job opportunities the United States is the country to go for.
+If you speak Spanish there are great opportunities in Argentina and Colombia, however, it is important to take into account the level of experience requested for each proposal*

 ![Top Average Salaries By Countries](graphs/query_3.jpg) *Graph built on Excel by Valeria Madera*